 Ford Unleashes Fury of Recalls: Three on Windstar Alone

-Ford and the NHTSA recalled five different vehicles in one day, and there were three recalls on Ford Windstar alone.
+Ford and the NHTSA recalled five different vehicles in one day, and there were three recalls on the Ford Windstar alone.
 The Ford Windstar recalls regard cracked rear axles and loss of steering control due to corrosion.
-Other Ford recalls include 2012 Expeditions, 2011-2012 F-150s, 2012-2013 Mustangs, and 2012 Lincoln Navigators for failing to signal when vehicle is in reverse.

 Free Car Insurance Comparison